 We expect all guests to behave in a family-friendly manner.
-Please walk at all times inside the park.
-Do not sit or stand on fences or railings.
-Line-jumping, profanity and unruly behavior are offensive to park guests and may be cause for ejection without refund.
+Line jumping, profanity and unruly behavior are offensive to park guests and may be cause for ejection without refund.
 Guests are not permitted to save places in line, bypass others in line, or exit the line and return to the same place for any reason.
-Guests exiting a line must go to the back of the line if they decide to return.
+Guests exiting a line must go to the back of the line if they choose to return.

 - Graphic Violence